 Jewish Studies courses include scholarly, experiential and practical learning that prepares students for meaningful and productive careers.
 The strong liberal arts background of Jewish Studies majors and minors equips them to communicate clearly and sensitively, and to read not only for critical information but also between the lines to grasp what is left unsaid.
 These skills are useful in different contexts, allowing graduates to seize new opportunities as they arise, rather than locking them into a specific career path.
 The Jewish Studies major and minor prepare students for a broad variety of careers upon graduation as well as for future jobs in fields that do not exist yet.

 What’s special about the Jewish Studies degree is that all of these skills are learned in close contact with faculty, in an interdisciplinary context, with attention to analysis and comparison across the globe.
 With this training, students graduate with the ability to think flexibly, pay attention to a broad variety of variables, and recognize and grapple with complexity and gray areas.
 Additionally, Jewish Studies majors and minors also graduate with training in ethics, social responsibility and civic engagement.
 Specifically, JS 390CS (Nonprofit Internship) offers students marketable skills and career preparation for professions inside and outside the Jewish community, and JS 318 (Applied Jewish Ethics) guides students through discussions and problem solving regarding workplace ethics.
-This background prepares students for advanced academic training in any humanities or social-science field, education, social-welfare agencies and administration.
-It also prepares students for positions in Jewish educational, social-service and communal organizations.
+This background prepares students for advanced academic training in any humanities or social-science field.
+It also prepares students for positions in educational, social-service, communal, and government agencies and organizations.

 - Jeffrey Auerbach (History)